Forecaster Niwa tips a freezing start to winter with snow set to fall, but milder than average season overall

 Auckland can expect a wet and wintry top of 14C on Saturday.

+"More than 160 people have died on our roads this year.
+Tragically, many of those deaths could have been prevented if everyone took these four simple and proven road safety actions that prevent serious injury and death on our roads," says Superintendent Greally.

+"Make sure everyone has their seatbelts on; remove distractions and stay focused on driving; don't get behind the wheel if you've been drinking or are tired; and drive at a safe speed for the conditions."

-However, the winter season as a whole was expected to be milder than usual with good chances of either normal or less than normal rainfall for most regions, National Institute of Water and Atmospheric Research (Niwa) meteorologist Chris Brandolini said.
+The winter season as a whole is expected to be milder than usual with good chances of either normal or less than normal rainfall for most regions, National Institute of Water and Atmospheric Research (Niwa) meteorologist Chris Brandolini said.

 So far May was on track to be the third warmest May on record since 1909, while the autumn season was on track to be the third or fourth warmest autumn on record.